-This is something none of the competition does, as far as we know (except perhaps BackupPC, which is a Perl program that saves to disk only).
-It is big win for the user, it makes Bacula stand out as offering a unique optimization that immediately saves time and money.
-Basically, imagine that you have 100 nearly identical Windows or Linux machine containing the OS and user files.
+This can be a very nice optimization for your backups.
+Basically, imagine that you have 100 nearly identical Windows or Linux machines containing the OS and user files.
 Now for the OS part, a Base job will be backed up once, and rather than making 100 copies of the OS, there will be only one.
-If one or more of the systems have some files updated, no problem, they will be automatically restored.
+If one or more of the systems have some files updated, no problem, they will be automatically saved and restored.

-A new Job directive Base=Jobx, Joby... permits to specify the list of files that will be used during Full backup as base.
+A new Job directive Base=Jobx, Joby... permits you to specify the list of jobs that will be used during a Full backup as base.